caoyu-yiyue/Papy/README.md

     make all
     ```

     But it doesn't generate the result of the robust tests.
 We set different backward and forward window lengths of reversal portfolios in robust tests, and it's time costing.
-Using the following command for robust test results.
+Using the following command for all calculation with robust test results.

     ```shell
     make all_verbose
     ```
 2. Automated quick report generating

-    Run the script `src/model/view_result.py` in the Jupyter environment (of VSCode), and pass a parameter of the path of data of a group of target&features.
+    Run the script `src/model/view_result.py` in the Jupyter environment (of VSCode maybe), and pass a parameter of the path of data of a group of target&features.
 It will generate a jupyter notebook file which includes all regression results configured in `OLSFeatures`.

  3. It can also be used to calculate more features, automated combinations, and new OLS models.
 (For more general tasks, there may be some hard codes like row or column names to refactor)